 TEXAS' OWN UTOPIA

-What is a utopia, then?
-In the literary and historical sense, it's a societal arrangement as close to perfection as can be created by human beings.
-Every aspect of that society—economic, political, social, class, creative, scientific, and so forth—is advanced and balanced in so perfect a way that everything hums along without conflict or error.
-Sound impossible?
-You're probably right; in most mentions of utopias in literature, they were used more as a warning than an ideal; such a balance would have been so delicate that it would have been destined to fail, human nature being what it was, and is.
+Loosely translated from the Greek, the word “utopia” means “no place” or “not a place.”
+Though the word was coined by Sir Thomas More in 1516, the concept of a Utopian society dates all the way back to Plato's “Republic,” written around 375 BC.
+In a true utopia, every facet of society (economic, political, social, class, creative, scientific, and so forth) is advanced and balanced in so perfect a way that everything functions without conflict or error.
+However, in most mentions of utopias in literature, they were used more as a warning than an ideal; such a balance would be so delicate that it would have been destined to fail, human nature being what it was, and is.

-As you're strolling around Utopia, keep in mind that the 2011 sports drama Seven Days in Utopia, starring Robert Duvall, was shot there, the town's locations serving as the inspiration for the book “Golf's Sacred Journey: Seven Days at the Links of Utopia,” which in turn inspired the movie.
-The Utopia-Riveroaks Golf Course there adds genuine local flavor to the film.
+As you explore Utopia, keep in mind that the 2011 sports drama “Seven Days in Utopia,” starring Robert Duvall, was shot there, the town's locations serving as the inspiration for David L. Cook’s book “Golf's Sacred Journey: Seven Days at the Links of Utopia,” which in turn inspired the movie.
+The Utopia-Riveroaks Golf Course here adds genuine local flavor to the film.